randylubin/Diegetic-Games/learn/game-design-advice.md

 ---
 # Game Design Advice

 I've been designing storytelling and card games since 2013 and I've built up a long list of advice and design patterns that work for me.
-This page contains that accumulated advice, sorted by stage of the design process and I hope it's helpful!
+This page contains that accumulated advice, sorted by stage of the design process.
+I strongly believe that EVERYONE can be a game designer and I hope this helps you on your journey.

 A caveat – everyone's design journey is different and there are plenty of reasons why any individual bit of advice might not work for you.

 ## Getting Started